OctopusDeploy/docs/docs/guides/node-on-nix-deployments/configure-octopus-deploy-project.md

 ![](/docs/images/3049555/3278584.png)

-- In the **prod** environment click *Add deployment target*and select *SSH Connection*.
+- In the **prod** environment clickÂ *Add deployment target*and selectÂ *SSH Connection*.
 - Enter the IP or DNS of the machine that is accessible to the Octopus Server. *In our case below it's the public IP provided by Azure/AWS.*
-- Click *Discover* to automatically pre-populate the SSH fingerprint for the remote server.
+- ClickÂ *Discover* to automatically pre-populate the SSH fingerprint for the remote server.
 - Continue to fill out the rest of the details, selecting the account that you created above.